 - Battery Terminal Brush (Recommended)

-How to Change a Volkswagen battery
+How to Replace a Volkswagen Battery

 - Pull the hood release under the dashboard.
 Go to the front of the vehicle, release the hood latch, and lift the hood.
 Secure the hood with the hood rod or ensure the hood stays up on its own.